Takashiidobe/rust-build-binary-github-actions/README.md

 | x86_64-pc-solaris              | ubuntu-20.04 | ✅          | ❓        |
 | x86_64-unknown-linux-gnux32    | ubuntu-20.04 | ✅          | ❓        |
 | x86_64-unknown-redox           | ubuntu-20.04 | ✅          | ❓        |

+## License

+Licensed under either of Apache License, Version 2.0 or MIT license at your option.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.